MAT/STA 235A: Probability Theory (Fall 2025) (CRN 36578/47522)

 TA:

 PREREQUISITES: A solid working knowledge of advanced calculus.
-Measure theory will be reviewed at the beginning of the course, but some additional reading would be advisable if you've never seen it before.
-Here are the topics from measure theory: measurable spaces, Lebesgue integral, Lebesgue measure in Rd, monotone and dominant convergence theorems, Fubini's theorem, Radon-Nikodym theorem.
+Measure theory will be reviewed at the beginning of the course, but some additional reading would be advisable if you have never seen it before.
+Here are the topics from measure theory: measurable spaces, Lebesgue integral, Lebesgue measure in Rd, monotone and dominant convergence theorems, Fubini's theorem, and Radon-Nikodym theorem.
 Also, knowledge of basic combinatorics, such as permutations, combinations, selections with and without replacement.

 TEXTBOOK: The required textbook is R. Durrett, Probability: Theory and Examples (5th edition, Cambridge University Press, 2019.
 Free online version is available from the author.
 Sections 1.1-1.7, 2.1-2.6, 3.2-3.4, 3.6 will be covered in this part of the course.